 Tours last between 2 and 4 hours.
 The longer 4-hour option includes lunch at a seafood restaurant and a stop to swim at a remote beach.
 You can choose between group or private tours.
 If you’re visiting Kilim Geoforest Park with children, we recommend booking a private boat.
 We traveled with a baby and chose a 2-hour private boat so we could adjust the trip to his pace.
 It was less crowded and more relaxed.
 We skipped the Fisherman Farm since Luca got tired and cranky.
 We rented a car to get to the jetty.
 All in all, this trip cost us only €4 more than a 4-hour group tour.

-Best Beaches in Langkawi to visit with children
+Best Beaches in Langkawi for families

 Langkawi is known for its stunning beaches, many of which are private and reserved for resort guests.
 But there are still plenty of public beaches in Langkawi worth visiting with children.
 Here are our favorite family-friendly public beaches of Langkawi to visit with kids.